Booking

 Before you can call any endpoint:

-- The merchant must have created an API key for the integration user and given you its value.
+- The merchant must have created an API key for the integration user.

 - The admissions (products) you want to sell must have the Third party integrations sales channel enabled and the API key's user must be listed on them.